Trillius/Tools/README.md

 #### Requirements
  - For zsh we use oh-my-zsh in combination with some extensions
-   - (❗TODO: script extension isntall)
+   - (❗TODO: script extension install)
  - theme: powerlevel10k
- - this theme will guide you through the prefrences setup
+   - this theme will guide you through the preferred setup
  - font: MesloLGS NF Regular
    - (❗TODO: script font install)
  - Use the template profile

    - ```~/Tools/shell/zsh/profiles```
    - (❗TODO: script template profile install)

-#### Instalation
+#### Installation
 1. Clone the repo:
    ```bash
    git clone https://github.com/Trillius/Tools ~/Tools